The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Step 5: Receive fresh, human-grade dog food without lifting a finger

 Your first shipment of food will arrive within just a couple of days of being packaged, so you know it’s fresh.
-The food is shipped over dry-ice and can remain cold for hours, so it’s fine if you’re at work or running errands when the delivery arrives.
-All of our food arrived completely frozen, but as long as yours is at least cold, it should all be safe.
+The food is shipped over dry ice and can remain cold for hours, so it’s fine if you’re at work or running errands when the delivery arrives.
+All of our food arrived completely frozen, but The Farmer’s Dog says that as long as your packs feel very cold and at least one pack is still partially frozen, it is safe to re-freeze and feed as needed.

 Food you don’t plan to feed your dog in the next 24 hours should be stored in the freezer.
 Simply move tomorrow’s food from the freezer to the fridge each night and you’ll be good to go.
 If you forget, just put the pouch in warm water to soften it up.
 When you feed your pup, you can warm it up or serve it cold—most dogs don’t care either way.

 The Farmer’s Dog offers four meal options, each based on a different meat source: turkey, beef, chicken, and pork.
-The full ingredient list for each recipe is available on The Farmer’s Dog’s website, but we list the key components below.
-Note that the number one ingredients are all whole meats and that you don’t see any meat “meals” or fillers you’d see at the top of the ingredients list for store-bought kibble.
+Note that every Farmer’s Dog ingredient list begins with real, whole meat.
+You don’t see any meat “meals,” powders, or fillers you’d see at the top of the ingredients list for store-bought kibble.

 - Crude protein: 9% minimum